 What Are the Drawbacks?

-Getting a simplified life insurance may be easy, but its main disadvantage is the cost.
+Getting simplified life insurance may be easy, but its main disadvantage is the cost.
 Premiums for this type of insurance are usually high.
 This is because it is a broad amount that is not specific to you.
-Age group usually dictates the rate of premium.
+The age group usually dictates the rate of premium.
 If your age group is considered high-risk, then there is a good chance you will pay higher for your insurance.
 This becomes an even bigger issue if you decide to renew after your first term.
 In addition, the coverage will not be tailored to your needs.
 If you get sick, your coverage may not include medical bills.
 As such, you may end up paying even more.

 Simplified life insurance is a quick and easy way to get extra security.
 All it takes is answering a few broad health questions.
 There are no in-depth health inquiries either or medical exams.
 It is also very convenient because you can apply online.
-You also have the choice of purchasing simplified life insurance as a lifelong coverage or as a term coverage.
+You also have the choice of purchasing simplified life insurance as lifelong coverage or as term coverage.
 A lifelong coverage means you have security for life.
 This also means you can pay the same premium and get the same amount of coverage, no matter what happens.
 On the other hand, term insurance ends after a certain period.
 At the end of this period, you can opt to renew.
 When you renew, however, your premium is most likely to increase due to your age.

 Simplified life insurance comes with basic benefits.
 This includes a living benefit and a tax-free death benefit.
 There are also additional benefits depending on the insurance company.
 These can include accidental death benefits and coverage for medical expenses.

 In the end, simplified life insurance is ideal for people who are a challenge to insure.
 People with high-risk lifestyles or previous rejections can benefit most from it.
-People who want insurance coverage but not want all the fuss would like this option as well.
+People who want insurance coverage but do not want all the fuss would like this option as well.
 However, perfectly healthy people who do not mind undergoing intensive medical exams can benefit more from tailored coverage.